codery12321/ECE270/lab11/README.md

 When you are finished, copy and paste only the top module into the text box below. <br />

 And now you have something that looks like a calculator display.
 That's enough preparation for the lab experiment.
-And now you have something that looks like a calculator display.
-That's enough preparation for the lab experiment.